 Winemaking: Hand harvested, spontaneous fermentation, 3-week maceration in stainless steel, one punch per day.
 Stainless aged.
 Bottled unfined and unfiltered.

-Primarily Juan Garcia, the local specialty of the Arribes, with Rufete, Bruñal, and many others, a couple unidentified from 50-150 year old vines.
+Primarily Juan Garcia, the local specialty of the Arribes, with 15% Tempranillo, some Rufete, some Bruñal, and many others, including 5-7% white varieties.
+From 50-150 year old vines.

 Almaroja “Mateo” Mencía 2017

 90% Mencia from Villacampo (one of the most northerly villages in the Arribes DO) and 10% Bruñal (aka Alfrocheiro) from La Fregeneda (one of the most southerly).